baskargroup/TerraIncognita/terra_incognita/README.md

 ## License

-This dataset is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+The TerraIncognita dataset is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

 You are free to:
 - **Share** — copy and redistribute the material in any medium or format.